New Jersey Brachial Plexus Injury Attorneys

 When medical malpractice causes such undue suffering to innocent children, the attorneys at Fronzuto Law Group work tirelessly to achieve the compensation they deserve.
 Birth injuries of such magnitude can create a host of devastating effects for children and their families, requiring extensive financial resources to pay for medical care, rehabilitative treatment, and necessary future accommodations.
 Further, patients and their families can and should be provided with some sense of justice for their pain and suffering.
 Our skilled birth injury lawyers have achieved millions of dollars on behalf of families in these situations; click here to view just some of our recent verdicts and settlements.
-If your child has suffered a brachial plexus birth injury as a result of medical negligence, contact our offices at 973-435-4551 today for a free consultation and answers to your pressing questions.

 What is a Brachial Plexus Birth Injury?